doonay21/Peridot/README.md

 Peridot
 =======

-Partially based on Brainfuck esoteric programming language
+Peridot is esoteric programming language based on Brainfuck and fully compatible with it.